hmza21/fullstack-css-example/README.md

-# Foundation Lab 1: Login & Signup Example
+# CSS Showcase: Login & Signup Example

 This project is a simple login and signup site built using pure CSS.